-- 1. This report details surveys undertaken by Natural Research Projects Ltd (NRP) during the period 2003 to 2008.
-The report provides a baseline resource for assessment of the potential effects of the proposed Viking Windfarm on birds. - 2.
-The proposed Viking Windfarm site covers a large area (approximately 140 km2) of the Central Mainland of Shetland.
+3. The proposed Viking Windfarm site covers a large area (approximately 140 km2) of the Central Mainland of Shetland.
 It extends from Weisdale and Tresta Voes in the south to Sullom Voe in the north and straddles the island from the west to east coast taking in the distinctive parallel Kame ridges.
-This vast area contains a wide variety of habitats for birds which, due to its remoteness, has been the focus of few previous ornithological studies. - 3.
-The report relates to two overlapping areas, known as the Western Survey Area (WSA) and Eastern Survey Area (ESA) (Map 1).
+This vast area contains a wide variety of habitats for birds which, due to its remoteness, has been the focus of few previous ornithological studies.

+4. The report relates to two overlapping areas, known as the Western Survey Area (WSA) and Eastern Survey Area (ESA) (Map 1).
 The WSA, comprising discrete North and South sections, was surveyed during the period March 2005 to August 2006.
 The ESA, also comprising discrete North and South sections, was surveyed during the period April 2003 to September 2004, and again during March 2006 to February 2007.
 Thus, the timing of surveys differs between the WSA and ESA.
-In 2007 eight small additional areas around the periphery of the site were surveyed in May to July following minor extension to the site boundary(Map 1).
-In May-July 2008, eight additional small areas around the proposed roads linking the windfarm to the surrounding public road network were surveyed (Map 1). - 4.
-The Viking Windfarm site is split into four natural quadrants with the village of Voe at the centre (Map 2), as follows: - Delting the northwest quadrant bound by Voe A970 Brae B9076 -Mossbank - A968 - Voe. - Collafirth the northeast quadrant bound by Voe A968 Dales Voe -Collafirth - Swining - Vidlin - B9071 - Voe.
-This is the only quadrant not enclosed by a road. - Nesting the southeast quadrant bound by Voe B9071 Laxo B9075 -Catfirth - A970 - Voe. - Kergord the southwest quadrant bound by Voe A970 Sandwater B9075 Weisdale A971 Bixter B9071 Voe.
+In 2007 eight small additional areas around the periphery of the site were surveyed in May to July following minor extension to the site boundary (Map 1).
+In May-July 2008, eight additional small areas around the proposed roads linking the windfarm to the surrounding public road network were surveyed (Map 1).

+5. The Viking Windfarm site is split into four natural quadrants with the village of Voe at the centre (Map 2), as follows:

+- Delting the northwest quadrant bound by Voe A970 Brae B9076 Mossbank -A968 - Voe. - Collafirth the northeast quadrant bound by Voe A968 Dales Voe Collafirth -Swining - Vidlin - B9071 - Voe.
+This is the only quadrant not enclosed by a road.
+Windfarm developments are no longer proposed in this quadrant. - Nesting the southeast quadrant bound by Voe B9071 Laxo B9075 Catfirth -A970 - Voe. - Kergord the southwest quadrant bound by Voe A970 Sandwater B9075 -Weisdale - A971 - Bixter - B9071 - Voe.